christian-taillon/christian-taillon/README.md

 I would like to spend most of my days working out of vim or atom, a few ssh sessions, and a web browser for <b>Splunk</b> and Googling.
 Still, as a <b>Security Engineer</b> who is involved in leading Response for Incidents, I don't always get what I want.😉 When not playing the role of <b>MITRE:Incident Commander</b>, I find myself working on deploying or improving various security controls.

 When I get what I want in the workday, I find myself in the hat of a <b>Splunk Developer </b>.
-One day, I hope to contribute significantly to the Splunk community and to wear the fez. 🙏

 Once the workday is over or scattered in between it, I contribute to <b>Threat Intelligence</b> community via research and as a <b> TI Content Developer </b>.
 I love to mess around in the fun world of <b>DevOps</b> in my home lab.
 Excited about the role of <b>DevSecOps</b>.
 While I spend most of my time in Ops, I am working to improve myself as a developer to actualize ideas to contribute to others fighting cybercriminals.